yyong-brs/learn-kubernetes/chapter10.md

 ![图10.14](.\images\Figure10.14.png)

-​												**Figure 10.14 Charts that deploy Services typically let you set the type, so you can keep them private.**
+​												<center>图 10.14 Charts that deploy Services typically let you set the type, so you can keep them private</center>

 Oh dear.
 This is a particularly nasty issue that will take some tracking down to understand.
 The reuse-values flag tells Helm to reuse all the values set for the current release on the new release, but the version 2.0.0 chart includes another value, the type of the Service, which wasn’t set in the current release because it didn’t exist.
 The net result is that the Service type is blank, which defaults to ClusterIP in Kubernetes, and the update fails because that clashes with the existing Service spec.
 You can see this hinted at in the output in figure 10.15.

 ![图10.15](./images/Figure10.15.png)

-​											**Figure 10.15 An invalid upgrade fails, and Helm can automatically roll back to the previous release.**
+​											<center>图 10.15 An invalid upgrade fails, and Helm can automatically roll back to the previous release</center>

 This sort of problem is where Helm’s abstraction layer really helps.
 You can get the same issue with a standard kubectl deployment, but if one resource update fails, you need to check through all the other resources and manually roll them back.
 Helm does that automatically with the atomic flag.
 It waits for all the resource updates to complete, and if any of them fails, it rolls back every other resource to the previous state.
 Check the history of the release, and you can see that Helm has automatically rolled back to version 1.0.0.

-​	**TRY IT NOW	Recall from chapter 9 that Kubernetes doesn’t give you much information on the history of a rollout—compare that to the detail you get from Helm.**
+​	<b>现在就试试</b>	Recall from chapter 9 that Kubernetes doesn’t give you much information on the history of a rollout—compare that to the detail you get from Helm.**

 ```
 # show the history of the vweb release: